VulcanJS/vulcan-next/docs/features.md

 The structure of a plugin system of Next is still [under discussion](https://github.com/vercel/next.js/discussions/9133).
 In the meantime, we strive to provide code as clean as possible, structured in package, so you can easily remove prebundled features.

-To do so, we currently use a Webpack config so folders in `packages/@vulcan` can be imported the same way as `node_modules`. `packages/@vulcan/core` can be imported as `import "@vulcan/core"`.
+To do so, we currently use a Webpack config so folders in `packages/@vulcan` can be imported the same way as `node_modules`.
+For instance, `packages/@vulcan/next-utils` can be imported as `import "@vulcan/next-utils"` in your code.
 You can reproduce the same behaviour with any other prefix by changing `tsconfig.common.json`

-You are not forced to structure your own code as packages though.
+However, you are **not** forced to structure your own code as packages.

 ### Magic src imports with `~`